RobotLeopard86/CacaoEngine/docs/manual/backends/gles-sdl.md

 * For some reason, the SDL header does not contain the grave/tilde key (`` ` ``/`~`), so it won't be detected as key input
 * SDL does not support the F25 key (if you have that for some reason), so it won't be detected as key input

+## Notes
+* On Linux when running this backend through XWayland, the window will fail to open.

 ## Dependencies
 * Fedora-based (e.g. RHEL) Linux: wayland-devel wayland-protocols-devel libxkbcommon-devel libXcursor-devel libXfixes-devel libXi-devel libXinerama-devel libXrandr-devel libdecor-devel libdrm-devel ibus-devel fcitx-devel
 * Debian-based (e.g. Ubuntu) Linux: libwayland-dev libxkbcommon-dev libxfixes-dev xorg-dev wayland-protocols libdecor0-dev libdrm-dev libibus-1.0-dev fcitx